mjgiancola/mjgiancola.github.io/index.md

 ## Welcome!
 I am a PhD Candidate in Computer Science at Rensselaer Polytechnic Institute, where I am also a Research Assistant in the [Rensselaer AI and Reasoning (RAIR) Lab](https://rair.cogsci.rpi.edu/).
 I am simultaneously pursing a MS in Cognitive Science, and graduated with a double Bachelor's Degree in Computer Science and Mathematical Sciences from Worcester Polytechnic Institute in 2018.

-This past summer, I'm was an Applied Scientist Intern in the Automated Reasoning Group at Amazon Web Services (AWS).
-There I created machine-learning models to predict the runtime of SMT solvers.
+This summer I returned to Amazon as an Applied Scientist Intern, this time in the Amazon Lex team, where I'm researching methods for understanding entailment in indirect speech acts.
+More specifically, the goal of the project is to enable dialog agents to identify implicit intents from user utterances.

 ### Research Interests
 I believe it is essential that AI agents are able to provide justification and verification for their actions/decisions.
 That is, AI agents should be able to justify their decisions and verify that the decision is correct, follows a moral/legal code, etc., (most likely) by providing a proof or argument.